Mason Impact for Faculty

 Your willingness to be generous with your time, to share your knowledge, and to inspire a passion for lifelong learning among our students are some of the reasons we're proud of our faculty at Mason.

-Mason faculty have two opportunities to be a part of the Mason Impact program:
+Mason faculty have multiple opportunities to be a part of the Mason Impact program:

 Mason Impact Grants for Faculty

 These grants support educational innovation that enhances the Mason Impact program.
-They support the development of cross-unit, multidisciplinary curricula while also helping faculty revise existing curricula.
-Projects should:
+The grants support the development of cross-unit, multidisciplinary curricula while also helping faculty revise existing curricula.

 - Scaffold undergraduate and/or graduate learning from intellectual discovery to the development of specific knowledge and skills, and culminate in a high impact experience.